BBC Music Magazine Award 2024

 “I’ve been working with the brilliant young pianist, Rebeca Omordia.
 She is half Romanian, half Nigerian – and it’s a powerful combination!
 She has wonderful musicianship.”
 Julian Lloyd Webber

-In January 2012, Rebeca begins working as a duo partner with the world renowned cellist Julian Lloyd Webber.
-Their first performance together was a live broadcast on BBC Radio 3’s “In Tune” programme music by British composers, John Ireland and Frederic Delius.
+In January 2012, Rebeca began working as a duo partner with the world renowned cellist Julian Lloyd Webber.
+Their first performance together was a live broadcast on BBC Radio 3’s “In Tune” with music by British composers.
+During the season 2012-2013, they toured the UK performing at the Wigmore Hall, London, Highgrove for the Prince's Trust, Guildhall Portsmouth and Birmingham & Midland Institute.

 In 2009, Rebeca wins “Delius Prize” at Birmingham Conservatoire, adjudicated by world renowned cellist Julian Lloyd Webber.